 With scholarship support and savings, she completed postgraduate studies in the USA with legendary violist, teacher and composer Lillian Fuchs at the Manhattan School of Music.
 Returning to Australia, Helen joined WASO in 1982, where she has played continually, aside from a two-year stint as Principal Viola with the WA Arts Orchestra and three maternity breaks.

 As a musician and presenter, she has worked in schools and communities throughout WA and interstate with various small and larger ensembles.
-She enjoys teaching, and in 2017 will become the National President of the Australian Strings Association (AUSTA), and is on the WA AUSTA committee and the Council of the West Australian Music Teachers’ Association.
+She enjoys teaching viola and beginner violin to students of all ages, is a member of the Australian Society for Music Education (ASME), presenting at several state and national conferences, has been a council member of the WA Music Teachers’ Association and from 2017-19 served as the National President of the Australian Strings Association (AUSTA) which held a successful National Conference in Perth 2018 in conjunction with WASO and many other arts organisations.
+In 2019 she became President of AUSTA WA.
 As an Australian Music Examinations Board examiner, she has contributed to viola syllabus development in Australia and has commissioned repertoire for viola.

 After the loss of her grandson baby Riley Hughes in 2015 to whooping cough, Helen and family have become active supporters of vaccination and for finding a cure for this terrible disease.
 As well as family interests, Helen enjoys literature, nature and the visual arts.